On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

-\begin{rem} The estimate~\eqref{eq:Makai} is sharp, as can be seen on equilateral star graphs.
-In fact, a careful analysis of our proof of Proposition \ref{prop:Makai} and the statement about equality in Lemma \ref{lem:cutting_Dirichlet} show that equality holds in \eqref{eq:Makai} if and only if the graph is an equilateral star graph. \end{rem} We now show that without the existence of a centre point, \eqref{eq:Makai} need not hold. \begin{exa} Take $\Graph_T$ to be the 3-star graph depicted in Figure~\ref{fig:letter_T}, consisting of two edges of length $\ell_1$ and one edge of length $\ell_2 < \ell_1$, that meet at a single vertex $\mv$.
+We now show that without the existence of a centre point, \eqref{eq:Makai} need not hold. \begin{exa} Take $\Graph_T$ to be the 3-star graph depicted in Figure~\ref{fig:letter_T}, consisting of two edges of length $\ell_1$ and one edge of length $\ell_2 < \ell_1$, that meet at a single vertex $\mv$; in this case $\Inr (\Graph_T, \Dir) = \frac{\ell_1+\ell_2}{2}$.
 Take $\Dir$ to be the set of the three degree one vertices.
 We claim that

 Indeed, call $\Graph_T^+$ the graph obtained by adding another edge of length $\ell_2$ to $\mv$ and call $\Dir^+$ the set of its degree one vertices.
 The graph $\Graph_T^+$ can be understood as two Dirichlet intervals $[0, \ell_1 + \ell_2]$, glued at one point.
 By symmetry, the restriction of any ground state $\psi$ (i.e. eigenfunction for $\lambda_1 (\mGraph_T,\Dir)$) must coincide with the corresponding Dirichlet ground states on each interval.
 On the one hand, this implies